gregabbott/glon/README.md

 		- CSS: * { padding: 0; }
 		- RegEx: (\d{4})-(\d\d)-(\d\d)T(\d\d):(\d\d)
 		- HTML: <a href="https://glon.pages.dev">GLON</a>
+- Types:
+	- Parsed Types:
+		- The parser has a "parse_type" option.
+		- Set it to false to keep all values as strings.
+		- Set it to true to convert values to types they match.
+		- Some output target formats don't support some value types.
+		- The parser converts any unsupported types back to strings.
+	- Supported Types:
+		- Numbers:
+			- Positive: 1024
+			- Comma separators: 1,024 // Accepts and strips
+			- Underscore separators: 1_024 // Accepts and strips
+			- Negative: -1
+			- Decimal: 3.14
+		- Booleans:
+			- true
+			- false
+		- Null: null
+		- Dates:
+			- Local: 2023-08-01
+			- Offset: 2001-02-03T04:05:06+03:00
+			- ISO: 2022-08-21T12:10:00Z
+			- And more: See the GLON site.
+		- Not a Number: NaN
+		- Infinity: infinity
+	- Specified Types:
+		- Each document may include a Type Block.
+		- A Type Block sets value types for specific keys.
+		- The parser checks any map items with these keys.
+		- It accepts an item's value if it matches the wanted type.
+		- Otherwise, it converts an item's value to the wanted type.
+		- If it can't convert the value, it logs a message.
+		- See the Type Block section at the GLON site for more.
+- Hooks:
+	- You can configure the parser with custom functions.
+	- The parser sends relevant data to these functions as it runs.
+	- Your functions may act on and replace the data they receive.
+	- The parser has three hooks so you can target specific data.
+	- "string_hook" can process string values.
+	- "key_hook" can process map item names.
+	- "when_key" can process map item values, based on their name.
+	- For more information, see the hook sections at the GLON site.
+- Comments:
+	- Handling Comments:
+		- The parser strips all comments from all data blocks.
+	- Comment Types:
+		- Full Line Comments:
+			- Full line comments start with two forward slashes.
+			//- To turn a line into a comment, add "//" to its start.
+			- You can indent full line comments as needed.
+		- Inline Comments:
+			- A line can hold any number of inline comments.
+			- Inline comments sit between a pair of tags.
+			- The left tag equals slash asterisk: "/*".
+			- The right tag equals asterisk slash: "*/".
+			- You can place inline comments anywhere in a line.
+			- /*before*/ content /*between*/ content /*and after it.*/
+			- Only the presence of both tags forms an inline comment.
+			- Either tag on its own remains part of a line's content.
+		- End of Line Comments:
+			- You can add an end of line comment after a line's value.
+			- They start with two slashes followed by a space.
+			- They run until the line stops. // An example comment.
+	- HTML Style Comments: <!-- HTML comments look like this -->
+		- Some environments support HTML comments and no other kind.
+		- In these environments, you can use HTML comments instead.
 - Signs:
 	- Multi-line string: -
 		- The parent line above ends with a minus sign.